bablokb/circuitpython-esp32at/README.md

 **This is work in progress and not usable yet!**

 This is an implementation of a CircuitPython core-API compatible wifi-interface to ESP32C3/ESP32C6 co-processors using AT Commands.
+It is meant as a drop-in for CircuitPython builds without native wifi support.

 It provides the following modules: